David-Tu-Nguyen/Pizza_Dashboard-/README.md

 **1. Sales Trends and Anomalies**

 a.
 Daily, Weekly, and Monthly Sales Trends (2015
-**- Daily trend:** Sales are highest on Fridays , closely followed by Saturdays.
+- **Daily trend:** Sales are highest on Fridays , closely followed by Saturdays.
 The lowest sales occur on Sundays

-**- Weekly trend:** Weekdays account for 72.8% of total revenue, while weekends contribute 27.2%.
+- **Weekly trend:** Weekdays account for 72.8% of total revenue, while weekends contribute 27.2%.
 This suggests a strong weekday preference, but with notable peaks at the start of the weekend

-**- Monthly trend:** July is the top-performing month for both orders and revenue, followed by November and January.
+- **Monthly trend:** July is the top-performing month for both orders and revenue, followed by November and January.
 September, Octorber, December, and Febuary are the slowest months.

 b.
 Peak Sales Periods, Patterns, and Seasonal Trends
 - **Peak Periods:** The busiest months are July and May, with July generating the highest revenue ($72.56K).
 Fridays and Saturdays are the peak sales days each week.